Wednesday’s ‘Bold And The Beautiful’ Spoilers: Flo Angers Shauna By Defying Her

 The Bold and the Beautiful spoilers for Wednesday, October 9 reveal that Florence Fulton (Katrina Bowden) will anger her mother.
-The duo are usually pretty close but Flo will defy Shauna Fulton’s (Denise Richards) orders when she spells out some terms and conditions, per Highlight Hollywood.
+The duo are usually pretty close, but Flo will defy Shauna Fulton’s (Denise Richards) orders when she spells out some terms and conditions, per Highlight Hollywood.

 B&B viewers saw the showdown between Shauna and Brooke Logan Forrester (Katherine Kelly Lang).
 Brooke stopped by to put Shauna in her place and warn her to stay away from her family and Ridge Forrester (Thorsten Kaye).
 Shauna positively gloated when she found out that Ridge had moved out.
 But when Brooke received a call to say that she was not a match for her sister, Shauna immediately became sympathetic again.
-After Brooke left, Shauna suggested that Flo test herself to find out if she was a match for Katie Logan (Heather Tom) who needs a kidney.
+After Brooke left, Shauna suggested that Flo test herself to find out if she was a match for Katie Logan (Heather Tom), who needs a kidney.

 Flo will do as she’s told and will hurry to the hospital to get tested.
 She genuinely cares about Katie, especially because her father, Storm Logan, gave up his heart and life so that Katie could live.
 As Katie’s case is rather urgent, they will rush the lab results as Katie so desperately needs a kidney.
 Flo will be stunned when she hears the results.
 She is a positive match for Katie and will be able to help save her life.